GlossProject/docs/examples.rst

 Howtos
 =========================================

-These are real world examples of using Gloss classes to solve real design/layout problems.
+This collection of howtos aims to provide examples of using Gloss classes to solve real problems.

-Content Assignment Examples
+Content Assignment
 ''''''''''''''''''''''''''''''''''''

 These examples showcase some of the most common tasks done with Gloss

 Adding a logo link and navigation menu
 ------------------------------------------

 If your design has a logo surrounded by an anchor tag and want to magically put the actual site link::

     <a href=""><img src="pathtocoollogo.png" /></a>